tbosch/sencha-touch-angular-adapter/README.md

 ### Directive `st:selected="expression"`
 Marks those elements for which the expression evaluates to true with the css class that is used in sencha for selected list entries.

+### Directive `st:enabled="expression"`
+Enables or disables a widget based on the evaluation of the given expression.

 ### Directive `st:event="{event1:'handler1',event2:'handler2',...}"`
 Central directive for event-handling.
 The event names can either be event names of sencha widgets (e.g. `activated` for panels),